M4-RAG: A Massive-Scale Multilingual Multi-Cultural Multimodal RAG: Detailed Results

-A central finding in our experiments is the inverse correlation between model parameter count and the relative performance gain provided by RAG. \paragraph{Small Models ($<$7B).} As shown in Table~\ref{tab:cvqa-results}, smaller models exhibit substantial gains from multimodal retrieval.
-For instance, on the \textsc{CVQA} benchmark, \texttt{Gemma3 4B} improves from a baseline of 59.22\% to 64.96\% (+5.74\%) when using \texttt{mmE5} retrieval.
-Similarly, \texttt{Qwen2.5-VL 3B} sees an improvement of +7.34\%.
-This suggests that smaller models, which lack extensive parametric knowledge, rely heavily on retrieved context to ground their answers. \paragraph{Large Models ($>$30B).} Conversely, larger models show diminishing returns or performance degradation. \texttt{Gemma3 27B} on \textsc{CVQA} regresses from 74.34\% (Baseline) to 72.59\% with \texttt{mmE5} RAG. \texttt{Qwen2.5-VL 72B} exhibits a similar pattern.
+\paragraph{Large Models ($>$14B).} Conversely, larger models show diminishing returns or performance degradation. \texttt{Gemma3 27B} on \textsc{CVQA} regresses from 74.34\% (Baseline) to 72.59\% with \texttt{mmE5} RAG. \texttt{Qwen2.5-VL 72B} exhibits a similar pattern.
 This implies that for large models, imperfect retrieval acts as a distractor rather than an aid; the model's internal parametric knowledge is often more accurate than the noisy context retrieved.